jessehattabaugh/docs/pages/docs/features/static-builds.md

 ### Step 3: Configuring Now for Static deployments

-For Now to recognise our deployment as a static app, we'll need to mark it as a `static` type.
+For Now to recognize our deployment as a static app, we'll need to mark it as a `static` type.
 To do this, we can add the following to the `now.json` configuration.

 ```
 {